Sitka Activities Resource Guide

 - Sitka Trail Works, information as well as scheduled community hikes—all welcome!

-- US Forest Service, information on Forest Service trails
+- US Forest Service, information on Forest Service trails for hiking, biking, backpacking, and staying at cabins!

 Accessible from downtown